MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_While.md

 [about_Booleans](about_Booleans.md).

 The `<statement list>` section of the statement contains one or more commands that are run each time the loop is entered or repeated.
+The `<statement list>` can contain any valid PowerShell statements, including the `break` and `continue` keywords.

-For example, the following While statement displays the numbers 1 through 3 if the `$val` variable has not been created or if the `$val` variable has been created and initialized to 0.
+For example, the following `while` statement displays the numbers 1 through 3 if the `$val` variable has not been created or if the `$val` variable has been created and initialized to 0.